gbouras13/plassembler/README.md

 Plassembler was therefore created as an automated tool to ensure plasmids assemble correctly without duplicated regions for high-throughput uses - and to provide some useful statistics as well (such as estimate plasmid copy numbers for both long and short read sets).
 Plassembler will likely also recover small plasmids that long read assemblers like Flye simply miss.

+As it turns out (though this wasn't a motivation for making it!), Plassembler also assembles plasmids more accurately than Unicycler.
+I think this is because subsampling short reads sets can improve assembly quality (see [this](https://doi.org/10.1093/bioinformatics/btv311) and [this](https://doi.org/10.1371/journal.pone.0060204)), so throwing away chromosomal reads probably has a similar effect.

 Plassembler also uses [mash](https://github.com/marbl/Mash) as a quick way to determine whether each assembled contig has any similar hits in [PLSDB](https://doi.org/10.1093/nar/gkab1111).

 Additionally, due to its mapping approach, Plassembler can also be used as a quality control tool for checking whether your long and short read sets come from the same isolate.
 This may be particularly useful if your read sets come from different extractions, or you have multiplexed many samples (& want to avoid mislabelling).